thedrhax14/steams/README.md

 ### Practice
 It is reccomended to have local project on personal machine for learning and experimentation purposes.

+### Version Control and COP
+Even if we are working on different components, we still need to test them, which can be done in two ways.
+Either create a local project and maintain your own copy of the group project or create your own branch and do whatever you want there.

 ## FAQ
 ```
 Also I don't get what a pull request means?